-These customers aren’t just comfortable with autonomous interactions, they demand it.
+These customers aren’t just comfortable with autonomous interactions – they demand them.

 - According to Harvard Business Review, 81% of customers attempt to solve problems on their own before reaching out to a live representative.

-This applies to ordering food, choosing a streaming television show, and it applies to your customer service.
+This applies to ordering food or choosing a streaming television show, and it applies to your customer service.

-The more you cater to them with an omnichannel self-service IVR, the higher their satisfaction will be.
+The more you cater to your customers with an omnichannel self-service IVR, the higher their satisfaction.
 This will deliver advantages on several fronts.

 You don’t have to sacrifice outstanding service for cost savings with a conversational IVR system.
-The key is to use an advanced self-service IVR system that delivers the
+The key is to use an advanced self-service IVR system that combines the

 best of automated service with the latest in intelligent language processing technologies

 This type of IVR system will positively impact contact center operations, customer experience, and the company’s bottom line.